-AM/FM in-dash CD6/MP3 satellite compatible Lincoln premium sound/THX $^{\tiny{\circledcirc}}$ audio system
+AM/FM/single CD or in-dash CD6/MP3 satellite-compatible sound system

 WARNING: Driving while distracted can result in loss of vehicle control, accident and injury.
 Ford strongly recommends that drivers use extreme caution when using any device or feature that may take their focus off the road.
 Your primary responsibility is the safe operation of the vehicle.
-We recommend against the use of any handheld device while driving, encourage the use of voice-operated systems when possible and that you become aware of applicable state and local laws that may affect the use of electronic devices while driving.
+We recommend against the use of any handheld device while driving, encourage the use of voice-operated systems when possible and that you become aware of applicable state and local laws that may affect use of electronic devices while driving.

 Accessory delay: Your vehicle is equipped with accessory delay.
-With this feature, the radio and certain electrical features may be used for up to 10 minutes after the ignition is turned off or until either front door is opened.
+With this feature, the radio and other electrical accessories may be used for up to ten minutes after the ignition is turned off or until either front door is opened.